webyrd/Barliman/README.md

 TODO:

+* add smart editing/auto insert of gensyms in the test edit panes, similar to how smart editing/auto insert of logic variables works in the Definitions edit pane
-* Replace 'list' call in the "best quess" query with nested 'cons' calls instead.
+* Possibly replace 'list' call in the "best quess" query with nested 'cons' calls instead.
+(Need to time this again with Greg's new improvements to the search.)
 This can be an order of magnitude faster in some cases, according to my testing (variadic application is more expensive than 'cons' in the current miniScheme interpreter, apparently: see times for append-gensym-synthesis-with-cons-1 versus append-gensym-synthesis-with-list-1 tests in test-interp.scm).
 * consider changing reifier and main edit window to display constraints separately from "best guess" definition(s).
 * add `let` and `cond`.
 * add an implicit `begin` to `lambda`, `letrec`, and `let` forms.